mikesmullin/daemon/ANALYSIS.md

 **Question:** How do we give the AI access to tools/functions?

 **Answer:**
 The AI SDK supports tool calling, but GitHub Copilot API through `openai-compatible` provider has limitations.
-We demonstrated the **concept** using system prompts to simulate tool calling.
+After analyzing the `opencode` project (written in Go), we found that **tool calling DOES work** with GitHub Copilot API when using the official OpenAI SDK directly, but NOT with the `@ai-sdk/openai-compatible` wrapper.

+**See TOOL_ANALYSIS.md for detailed comparison and solutions.**

 **Standard Tool Pattern (OpenAI API):**
 ```javascript